muldjord/occurity/README.md

 ## What you need

 ### Hardware
-In order to install a system using Occurity you need the following hardware
+In order to install a system using Occurity you need the following hardware:
 * A Raspberry Pi (3B+ or later is recommended)
   * At least an 8 GB SD flash card
   * A Raspberry Pi case (Recommended, but you might have plans to built it into a monitor)